xmarchena-netdocs/doc-ndserver-sync-wrk-postman-collection/TRANSFORMATION_LIBRARY_USAGE.md

 **Problem**: Error: `buildAndSavePatchRequest is not defined`

 **Solution**:
-1. Ensure you imported the **updated** collection file
+1. Ensure you imported the correct collection file:
+   - v1: 736 lines of pre-request script
+   - v3: 1007 lines of pre-request script
-2. Check that the collection has a pre-request script (567 lines)
+2. Check that the collection has a pre-request script at collection level
 3. Restart Postman if necessary

 ### Transformation Errors